International Students

 Fellowships

-The University of Chicago offers the majority of incoming doctoral students competitive five-year funding packages, which cover tuition and student health insurance and also include a stipend for living expenses and research support.
-For more information about specific funding for your degree program, please refer to the financial aid information for each division or professional school.
+The University of Chicago offers the majority of incoming doctoral students competitive funding packages, which cover tuition, health insurance premiums for the student, and a stipend for living expenses.
+For more information about specific funding for your degree program, please refer to the funding information for each division or school.

 Loans